ZiyiHuang0708/SourceID-NMF/README.md

 `-i | --input`

-The input count table containing sources and sinks (M by N). where M is the number samples and N is the number of taxa.
+The input count table containing sources and sinks (M by N). where M is the number of samples and N is the number of taxa.
 Row names are the sample ids ('SampleID').
 Column names are the taxa ids.
 Every consecutive column contains read counts for each sample.

 The specific input table case is shown below: